tsilva/curriculum-vitae/README.md

 - **Role:** Software Engineer
 - **Technologies:** Python, Appier, HTML, CSS, JavaScript, jQuery, UXF

-MYSWEAR deployed a stand at Harrods (one of the world's most famous department stores, in London), where customers could personalize and order their own custom pair of shoes, while simultaneously visualising their customisation on a four-faced holographic pyramid in front of them.
+MYSWEAR set up a stand at Harrods, one of the world's most renowned department stores in London, where customers could personalize and order custom shoes while viewing their design in real-time on a four-sided holographic pyramid display.

-Developed new mode of operation for the customizer already used in the MYSWEAR online store, where client browser instances could remote control viewer browser instances using real-time communication with Websockets.
-Also developed orchestrator in Python that monitored the communication channel to instruct in which mode the hologram should be at a given time (coordinating the different viewer browser instances).
+Developed a new mode for the existing MYSWEAR online customizer, enabling customer browser instances to remotely control the holographic viewer browser instances through real-time communication using WebSockets.
+Additionally, also developed a Python-based orchestrator that monitored the communication channels and coordinated the holographic display, ensuring the display's browsers operated correctly at any given time.

 - [Gallery](https://photos.app.goo.gl/TCP2sVwqjGtvvhx28)